-The idea of a prominent role for technology-related news in macroeconomic fluctuations has recently given rise to quite a few other papers, e. g.
-Lorenzoni (2006) and Jaimovich and Rebelo (2006).
+The idea of a prominent role for technology-related news in macroeconomic fluctuations has recently given rise to quite a few other papers, e.g. Lorenzoni (2006) and Jaimovich and Rebelo (2006).
 It is therefore very interesting to investigate if the empirical finding of BP in favor of news-driven business cycles is a robust business cycle fact which can be documented for other countries and samples as well.
 Moreover, one would like to know if there is any kind of direct evidence which supports the interpretation of the identified shocks as being technology shocks.

 In the first line of research, Beaudry and Portier (2005) took the lead by repeating their analysis with Japanese data.
 Here they came up with essentially the same finding as for the US: Two almost co-linear "technology" shocks under alternative identifying assumptions.
-In this paper, we look at Germany as a third country and present a similar, but slightly weaker piece of evidence: There is evidence of a gradually increasing response of TFP to certain shocks in excess of a clearly positive effect on impact.
-Therefore, if the identified shocks are indeed technological, the overall evidence is quite supportive of a stylized business cycle fact of delayed TFP response to technology shocks.
+In this paper, we look at Germany as a third country and present qualitatively similar evidence, with, however, some important quantitative differences: While there is evidence of a gradually increasing response of TFP to "news" shocks, there is also a clearly positive effect on impact.
+Both types of shocks seem to account for important fractions of the total variance of macroeconomic variables: Shocks on impact play an important role for output, while delayed-diffusion shocks seem to dominate hours.

-Going further, we test whether the identified shocks are rightly considered as technology shocks by confronting them with data on patents granted by or applied for at the German patent agency.
+Going further, we test whether the identified shocks are rightly considered as technology shocks by confronting them with data on patents granted by or applied for at the

+German patent agency.
 For various measures of TFP and patents, we have very robust evidence that the identified shocks Granger-cause patents.
 Conversely, the identified non-persistent shock in the SVAR-approach is not Granger-causal in any of the specifications we test.
 This seems to be fairly strong evidence for the hypothesis that the identified shock, which affects TFP on impact and with a delay, is indeed a technology shock.

-The sequel of the paper is organized as follows: In section 2, we illustrate that the BP approach can be used to infer key model properties.
+The sequel of the paper is organized as follows: In Section 2, we illustrate that the BP approach can be used to infer key model properties.
 We present a modified Long and Plosser (1983) model which allows for multi-period usage of capital goods.
 We compute stock prices as the discounted sum of expected returns to capital.
-We then show that a standard specification of TFP shocks has very different implications for the shocks identified in the Blanchard-Quah approach than a delayed-implementation specification.
-In section 3, we briefly illustrate the econometric approach and apply it to German data.
+We then show that a standard specification of TFP shocks has very different implications for structural identification than a delayed-implementation specification.
+In Section 3, we briefly illustrate the econometric approach and apply it to German data.
 We use three different measures of TFP in order to check the robustness of our results.
 In Section 4, we check if these shocks generate macroeconomic comovement and and assess their contribution to forecast error variance of macro variables, Section 5 analyzes Granger-causality between the identified shocks and different measures of patents.
 Section 6 concludes.